 The each function

 The each function returns a key-value pair as a two element list.
-It is a common way to iterate over hash.
+It is a common way to iterate over a hash.
 Use this function in a while loop:

 while ( ($key, $value) = each %hash ) {